 I also found that most of the day planners, schedulers, task managers and to-do lists don’t work for me either.
-I will either forget to check them, or when the reminders come up on my phone I’ll swipe them away because they occur at a bad time.
-So instead I will block out time on my schedule to work on a goal.
+I will either forget to check them or when the reminders come up on my phone I’ll swipe them away because they occur at a bad time.
+I find it easier to block out time on my schedule to work on a goal.

 I don’t think developing more discipline works, either.
 Willpower fades with time.
 And if you had enough discipline, then reaching goals wouldn’t be a problem!

 And the answer is not throwing money at it, or at least that doesn’t work all the time.
 Although sometimes that helps.

 I don’t think accountability partners work either.
 Because what if your accountability partner starts flaking or losing interest?